In this section

-In June 2014, we started a weekly advice service in the Social Security Appeals Tribunal following consultation with the tribunal and the Welfare Rights Centre.
+Additionally, we continued a weekly advice service in the Social Security Appeals Tribunal in collaboration with the tribunal and the Basic Rights Centre.
 The clinic focuses on providing advice and assistance to clients about disability support pensions, debts, compensation preclusion cases, social security benefits cases where there is a dispute about whether a person is in a couple relationship, other complex cases, and matters involving vulnerable clients.

-We worked with the Brisbane-based Refugee and Immigration Legal Service to provide a weekly legal advice clinic for clients who have consumer law (banking, housing, mobile phones), domestic violence and/or child protection issues.
+We worked with the Brisbane-based RAILS to provide a fortnightly legal advice clinic for clients who have family law, domestic violence and/or child protection issues.
 The lawyers in the clinic, if appropriate, help clients to apply for legal aid.

-Legal Aid Queensland is dedicated to providing quality representation to our clients, and quality assistance to our courts.
-Our Criminal Law Duty Lawyer Service operates in Queensland’s Magistrates and Childrens Courts and plays a crucial role in our juvenile and adult justice systems.
-The service offers free initial legal advice and representation to people charged with criminal and some traffic offences, who are on bail or in custody in Queensland.
-Duty lawyers can enter guilty pleas, make bail applications or request remands for clients.
+Our Criminal Law Duty Lawyer Service operates in Queensland’s Magistrates and Childrens Courts and plays a crucial role in our youth and adult justice systems.
+The service offers free initial legal advice and representation to people charged with criminal and serious traffic offences, who are on bail or in custody in Queensland.
+Duty lawyers can enter guilty pleas, make bail applications and request remands for clients.

 Duty lawyer services are provided by our in-house lawyers and authorised private lawyers who deliver services under roster or tender arrangements.